akiidjk/CaptureTheFlag/TuQuoqueLusorMeIntelligis?/writeup.md

 	return ciphertext

 ```
-The script use a caeser
+The script uses a caeser

-2. Now we have the cyper text: QSGOFSIGOJOIBQWTFOFWCGWAWZS and the script
+2. Now we have the cypher text: QSGOFSIGOJOIBQWTFOFWCGWAWZS and the script
-3. Now we can try a bruteforce because the possible key are only 26 this because the assert in the script ```assert key < len(alphabet) and key > 0```
+3. Now we can try a bruteforce because the possible keys are only 26, this is because the assert in the script is ```assert key < len(alphabet) and key > 0```.

 ## Solution